 The NOVITIATE follows, which is a preparation for the FIRST PROFESSION.
 The novice learns how to let himself/herself be transformed by the triple splendor of the grace of Christ obedient, chaste and poor.
 The totality of the formation that is offered through catecheses, reading, studies and spiritual accompaniement opens the novice’s heart to the secret work of the Holy Spirit.

-The FIRST PROFESSION is celebrated during the course of a eucharistic liturgy in order to manifest the fact that the Church responds to this act in which the monk or monastic sister commits himself/herself to God and to the community for a period of five years by the vows of chastity, poverty, conversion, obedience, stability and continual growth in love.
+The FIRST PROFESSION is celebrated during a eucharistic liturgy in order to manifest that the Church responds to this act in which the monk or monastic sister commits himself/herself to God and to the community for a period of five years by the vows of chastity, poverty, conversion, obedience, stability.
 Family and friends are invited to participate in the joy of this consecration.

 Several years later, the PERPETUAL PROFESSION is celebrated in solitude.
 The monk or monastic sister commits himself/herself definitively, in an irrevocable manner “until death” to live the vows already pronounced.
 A cycle of biblical, philosophical, patristic and theological studies completes the monastic formation received during the first years in the monastery.

 After the perpetual profession, the monks who receive the calling, discerned in the name of the Church by the Prior of Bethlehem, are ordained priests in order to exercise their priesthood in solitude.